 In response to social distancing rules, stores were asked to limit the number of people who can be inside at the same time.
 Shoppers are forced to keep their distance while waiting in line to get in or during checkout.
 Some stores are marking where people should be standing, spacing everybody apart, and some supermarkets are testing one-way aisles.

 Besides the entrance and checkout lines, there is nowhere else in the store where these safety measures are enforced.
-Best we can hope for is that shoppers will honor the social distancing rules while they shop.
-So far, creating long lines and increasing wait time for getting groceries has been our best hope in minimizing the spread of COVID19, but there are drawbacks to this approach.
+The best we can hope for is that shoppers will honor the social distancing rules while they shop.
+So far, creating long lines and increasing wait time for getting groceries has been our best hope in minimizing the spread of COVID-19, but there are drawbacks to this approach.

-Neuralet, an open-source platform for deep learning models on edge devices, has come up with an innovative solution to help us distancing ourselves smartly during these unprecedented times.
+Our open-source platform for deep learning models on edge devices has come up with an innovative solution to help us distance ourselves smartly during these unprecedented times.
 It can measure social distancing rates in stores, shopping centers, workplaces, and elsewhere.

-Neuralet is introducing an open-source application that uses existing infrastructure such as security cameras to measure social distancing rates automatically.
+Introducing an open-source application that uses existing infrastructure, such as security cameras, to measure social distancing rates automatically.
 It will then alert business owners if social distancing rules are being broken at their workplace.

 In summary, social distancing is our new normal, and we need to be respectful of it for the health and safety of ourselves and others.
 We can, however, be smart about how we distance ourselves in public places. smart distancing will help us be safe and efficient every time we shop by doing the following: